 “The child lay dead between the ripples of the river but the woman rose up from that bed of suffering.”
 Louisa May Alcott

-This month I are going to explore Italian cooking.
-This book is considered a classic and Marcella Hazan has introduced Italian food to Americans in a similar way that Julia Child brought us French cooking.
+This month I am going to explore an Italian classic cookbook.
+Being more than half Italian this should be a cinch.
+Marcella Hazan has introduced Italian food to Americans in a similar way that Julia Child brought us French cooking.
 The first post will be from the fundamental chapter where I have made a real broth.
 You know, like the kind our mothers and grandmothers used to make.
-Substantial yet light bodied .
-It is a base for soups, risotto, as well as braising meats and vegetables.
+Substantial yet light bodied.
+It is a base for just about everything.

 The word fundamental struck me for some reason.
 It means to “form a necessary base or core” and is “of central importance.”
 Putting that in personal terms, I feel a regret (those damn regrets!!) that somehow the message of how to form a grounded core of my own wasn’t transmitted or valued in my early development.
 To be part of a family or group; yes, that I understood.
 But to be an individual…not so clear.
 I have finally arrived to take those steps at the ripe old age of 56.
 It appears to be my time.
 If we are to master any craft at all, we must start with the principles.
 So here I go.
 I am ready.

 Ingredients: salt, 1 carrot peeled, 1 medium onion, 1 or 2 stalks celery, 1/4 to 1/2 red or yellow pepper cored and seeded, 1 small potato peeled, 1 fresh ripe tomato or a canned Italian plum tomato drained, 5 pounds of assorted beef or veal of which no more than 2 pounds may be bone.